The Amazing Race 14

-The Amazing Race 14 is the fourteenth season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 14 is the fourteenth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited three continents and nine countries and traveled over 40000 mi during eleven legs.
+Starting in Los Alamitos, California, racers traveled through Switzerland, Germany, Austria, Romania, Russia, India, Thailand, and China before returning to the United States and finishing in Maui.
+A new twist introduced in this season includes the Blind U-Turn, which a team could use anonymously.
 The season premiered on CBS on February 15, 2009, and the season finale aired on May 10, 2009.

-Siblings Tammy and Victor Jih were the winners of this season, while former cheerleaders Jaime Edmondson and Cara Rosenthal finished in second place, and mother and son Margie and Luke Adams finished in third.
+Siblings Tammy and Victor Jih were the winners of this season, while former cheerleaders Jaime Edmondson and Cara Rosenthal finished in second place, and mother and son Margie and Luke Adams finished in third place.

 Production

 Development and filming

 The Amazing Race 14 lasted for 22 days and traveled over 40000 mi.
 The teams raced in nine countries, including Romania and the Russian region of Siberia for the first time.
 In an interview, executive producer Bertram van Munster revealed that the teams took a 13-hour train ride on the Trans-Siberian Railway and got into a Siberian snowstorm with below-zero temperatures.
 He also revealed that the teams suffered extreme climates, intense Roadblocks, and less time in airports, which added up to an exhausting course for the racers.
 In addition, CBS revealed the season included the world's second tallest bungee jump, suffocating heat in India, and an Olympic-themed challenge that left the teams "gasping for air."

 The show's route map was updated via Google Earth, and according to van Munster prior to the show's debut, the season included new graphics, a new opening sequence, and a tuneup in the musical score, as well as the use of a split screen to show several scenes at the same time.

 Season 14 introduced a new twist to the U-Turn: the Blind U-Turn, in which a team could use it anonymously; other U-Turns required teams to acknowledge their use to subsequent teams.

 Leg 10 was a double-length leg: a surprise feature of every season from season 6 to season 10.
-However, this double-length leg was the first where it was revealed to the teams at a location that was explicitly called a pit stop, but teams were not warned of an elimination in the clue.
+However, this double-length leg was the first where it was revealed to the teams at a location that was explicitly called a Pit Stop, but teams were not warned of an elimination in the clue.
 After checking in, teams were told "this leg of the race is not over" and were given a clue by Phil Keoghan to continue racing.
 This was the last season to feature a double-length leg until season 32, where it was renamed the mega leg.

-Mel & Mike confirmed in a post-show interview that there was an unaired and unused Fast Forward in Leg 7 that involved purchasing items for an orphanage using the team's own money.